Breanna Stewart to Debut Signature Shoe at WNBA All-Star Game

-Breanna Stewart to debut signature shoe at WNBA All-Star Game originally appeared on NBC Sports Chicago
+Breanna Stewart to debut signature shoe at WNBA All-Star Game originally appeared on NBC Sports Washington

 Breanna Stewart – and her kicks – are ready to shine in Chicago.